VIpin04345/linux-basics/README.md

 - File permissions determine who can read, write, or execute a file or directory.

 # 32. ls -l Command
-Definition

-Displays detailed file information, including permissions, ownership, size, and modification date.
+- Displays detailed file information, including permissions, ownership, size, and modification date. ls -l

-ls -l
-33. chmod Command
+# 33. chmod Command
-Definition

-Changes the permissions of a file or directory.

-chmod 755 file.sh
+- Changes the permissions of a file or directory. chmod 755 file.sh

-34. chown Command
+# 34. chown Command
-Definition

-Changes the ownership of a file or directory.

-chown user file.txt
+- Changes the ownership of a file or directory. chown user file.txt
+\
-35. chgrp Command
+# 5. chgrp Command
-Definition

-Changes the group ownership of a file or directory.

-chgrp developers file.txt
+- Changes the group ownership of a file or directory. chgrp developers file.txt

-36. What Does Permission 777 Mean?
+# 36. What Does Permission 777 Mean?
-Definition

-Permission 777 grants read, write, and execute access to all users (owner, group, and others).

-chmod 777 file.txt
+- Permission 777 grants read, write, and execute access to all users (owner, group, and others). chmod 777 file.txt

-37. What is umask?
+# 37. What is umask?
-Definition

-umask defines the default permissions assigned to newly created files and directories.
+- umask defines the default permissions assigned to newly created files and directories. umask

-umask
-38. Who is the Root User?
+# 38. Who is the Root User?
-Definition

-The root user is the superuser account with unrestricted access to all system resources and administrative functions.
+- The root user is the superuser account with unrestricted access to all system resources and administrative functions.

-39. sudo Command
+# 39. sudo Command
-Definition

-Allows authorized users to execute commands with elevated administrative privileges.

-sudo apt update
+- Allows authorized users to execute commands with elevated administrative privileges. sudo apt update

-40. What is the Sticky Bit?
+# 40. What is the Sticky Bit?
-Definition

-The Sticky Bit is a special permission that restricts file deletion within a shared directory to the file owner, directory owner, or root user.

-chmod +t /shared_folder
+- The Sticky Bit is a special permission that restricts file deletion within a shared directory to the file owner, directory owner, or root user. chmod +t /shared_folder
 Process & System Commands (41–50)

-41. What is a Process?
+# 41. What is a Process?
-Definition

-A process is an instance of a program that is currently running in the system.
+- A process is an instance of a program that is currently running in the system.

-42. ps Command
+#42. ps Command
-Definition

-Displays information about currently running processes.
+- Displays information about currently running processes. ps

-ps
-43. top Command
+# 43. top Command
-Definition

-Provides real-time monitoring of system processes, CPU usage, memory usage, and other system statistics.
+- Provides real-time monitoring of system processes, CPU usage, memory usage, and other system statistics. top

-top
-44. kill Command
+# 44. kill Command
-Definition

-Terminates a running process using its Process ID (PID).
+- Terminates a running process using its Process ID (PID). kill 1234

-kill 1234
-45. df Command
+# 45. df Command
-Definition

-Displays disk space usage and available storage on mounted file systems.
+- Displays disk space usage and available storage on mounted file systems. df -h

-df -h
-46. du Command
+# 46. du Command
-Definition

-Shows the size of files and directories within a specified location.

-du -sh folder_name
+- Shows the size of files and directories within a specified location. du -sh folder_name

-47. free Command
+# 47. free Command
-Definition

-Displays information about system memory (RAM) usage and availability.
+- Displays information about system memory (RAM) usage and availability. free -h

-free -h
-48. ifconfig / ip a Command
+# 48. ifconfig / ip a Command
-Definition

-Displays network interface configuration and IP address information.
+- Displays network interface configuration and IP address information. ifconfig

-ifconfig

 or

 ip a

-49. ping Command
+# 49. ping Command
-Definition

-Tests network connectivity between the local system and a remote host.
+- Tests network connectivity between the local system and a remote host. ping google.com

-ping google.com
-50. shutdown Command
+# 50. shutdown Command
-Definition

-Safely shuts down or powers off the system.
+- Safely shuts down or powers off the system.

-Additional Linux Commands (Bonus)
+## Additional Linux Commands (Bonus)

-51. history Command
+# 51. history Command
-Definition

-Displays a list of previously executed commands in the terminal.
+- Displays a list of previously executed commands in the terminal. history

-history
-52. man Command
+# 52. man Command
-Definition

-Displays the manual page and detailed documentation of a command.
+- Displays the manual page and detailed documentation of a command. man ls

-man ls
-53. echo Command
+# 53. echo Command
-Definition

-Prints text or variable values to the terminal.

-echo "Hello World"
+- Prints text or variable values to the terminal. echo "Hello World"

-54. uname Command
+# 54. uname Command
-Definition

-Displays system and kernel information.
+- Displays system and kernel information. uname -a

-uname -a
-55. hostname Command
+# 55. hostname Command
-Definition

-Displays or sets the system hostname.
+- Displays or sets the system hostname. hostname

-hostname
-56. which Command
+# 56. which Command
-Definition

-Shows the location of an executable command.
+- Shows the location of an executable command. which python

-which python
-57. zip and unzip Commands
+# 57. zip and unzip Commands
-Definition

-Compresses and extracts ZIP archives.

-zip files.zip file.txt
+- Compresses and extracts ZIP archives. zip files.zip file.txt
 unzip files.zip

-58. tar Command
+# 58. tar Command
-Definition

-Creates and extracts archive files.

-tar -cvf backup.tar folder/
-tar -xvf backup.tar
+- Creates and extracts archive files. tar -cvf backup.tar folder/ tar -xvf backup.tar

-59. wget Command
+# 59. wget Command
-Definition

-Downloads files directly from the internet using a URL.
+- Downloads files directly from the internet using a URL. wget https://example.com/file.zip

-wget https://example.com/file.zip
-60. curl Command
+# 60. curl Command
-Definition

-Transfers data between a client and a server, commonly used for APIs.
+- Transfers data between a client and a server, commonly used for APIs. curl https://example.com

-curl https://example.com